Raja Ampat - The Most Diverse Marine Region on Earth

 While local fishing has an impact, of much greater concern is the potential risk to the area of planned commercial fisheries expanding into the West Papua region, relocating from other areas of Indonesia that have been effectively fished out.

 Currently around 11% of the West Papua Province marine area that these studies focused on is under some form of protection.
 The majority of this comes under the WWF supported Teluk Cenderawasih National Park.

 Recent figures regarding the park indicate that there are some 238 coral reefs lying within its 80,000 hectares.
 These include: patch reef, barrier reef, fringing reef, atolls and shallow water reefs.
-These are home of 321 types of fish, 38 types of gastropods and 9 different types of seagrass.
+These are home of 321 types of fish, 38 types of gastropods and 9 different types of seagrass; a diver's heaven.
 In addition, 29 types of mangroves, 207 molluscs (of which 12 are officially protected) and sea turtles can be found here.
 There are also considerable numbers of marine mammals in the park area, including whales, dolphins and dugongs.

 Conservation International is recommending a network of efficient and effective marine protected areas to allow for the protection of this unique region of the world beyond the confines of the Teluk Cenderawasih Park, and to ensure the whole region's viability and sustainability of both subsistence and commercial fishing.

 A statement from Conservation International regarding the likelihood of the authorities assisting in the much-needed protective measures reads "We've been very pleased with the positive response of the Indonesian government to our survey results, and with indications ... of their interest in expanding a network of marine protected areas to both protect the unparalleled marine biodiversity and also ensure sustainable management of fisheries in order that local communities maintain their food security".

 We'll keep you posted with future survey results that are of interest to diving in Raja Ampat.